-For example, if your business is a manufacturer of custom packaging equipment, you likely want to be found for the head match keyword "packaging equipment."
-This is considered a head match phrase since it's only two words, making it much more competitive to rank highly for in organic search results.
+First, let’s consider an example.
+You’re a manufacturer of custom packaging equipment, so you likely want to be found for the keyword “packaging equipment.”
+Since it's only two words, this short-tail phrase is much more competitive (read: difficult) to rank highly for in organic search results.
 Many companies are in the “packaging equipment” industry.

-The intended use of your long-tail keyword phrase, whether it be for a blog article title, website page title or video title, should also influence how you write your phrase and how you pair it with additional words).
+The intended use of your long-tail keyword phrase — in the title of a blog article title, webpage, or video — should also influence how you write your phrase (and how you pair it with additional words).
 Here’s how you could use the long-tail keyword phrase example mentioned above in different ways:

-- Blog Article – Custom Packaging Solutions for Windows That Result in Less Waste
+- Blog Article Title – Custom Packaging Solutions for Windows That Result in Less Waste

-- Website Page Title – Custom Packaging Solutions for Window Manufacturers
+- Webpage Title – Custom Packaging Solutions for Window Manufacturers

 - Video Title – How [Company Name] Engineers Custom Packaging Solutions for Windows

-Each usage keeps the long-tail phrase in tact but utilizes additional words to further support its use, and help it feel natural to the end-user.
+Each one keeps the long-tail keyword phrase intact while utilizing additional words to further support its use.
+And it feels natural to the end-user.

 The Long-Term Benefit of a Long-Tail Approach

-As I referenced above, a long-tail keyword will receive fewer monthly searches than a highly competitive head match keyword.
-But by targeting the right long-tail phrases, and numerous variations of those phrases, you'll begin to be found at the top (or near the top, depending on your industry) of search results for those search phrases.
+OK, so a long-tail keyword phrase receives fewer monthly searches than a highly competitive short-tail keyword.
+Yet, by targeting the right long-tail keyword phrases — and numerous variations of those phrases — the results for those search phrases will eventually find you at the top (or near the top, depending on your industry).

-By adopting a long-tail keyword phrase mindset and a topic cluster approach to find creative ways to utilize these phrases in various online content formats, including even your personal and company social media profiles, you'll be hard to ignore when your ideal buyer begins their search for the custom solution/answer that you have to offer.
+Instead, adopt a long-tail keyword phrase mindset and a topic cluster approach to find creative ways to use these phrases in various online content formats.
+You could even include them in your company and employee social media profiles.
+Now, you’re hard to ignore when your ideal buyer begins a search for the custom solution/answer that you’re offering.